alexy-os/taimy/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/alexy-os/taimy/issues).

+## 💡 Philosophy

+TaimY: AI-Powered Time Management with Freedom of Choice

+T -  Time
+AI - Artificial intelligence
+M -  Management
+Y -  Liberty solutions

+TaimY is an advanced task manager designed to revolutionize time management by leveraging the power of AI and the symbolism of the letter Y. The Y in the name represents freedom, flexibility, and decision-making—much like the crossroads we encounter when organizing our time.
+At the core of TaimY is the seamless integration of AI technology, providing intelligent assistance while allowing users to take control of their schedule.

 ## 📜 License

 This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.